Save a lot by paying just a little extra

 If you need a home loan, please call us on 1300 889 743 or fill in our online enquiry form today.

 Making extra repayments instead of, for instance, putting more into superannuation, is a simple and effective way to minimise the length of your loan and reduce the interest payable.
 If you refinance to a lower interest rate and then start to make those extra repayments, it can be even more beneficial!

 By making higher repayments you reduce the principal on your loan much faster.
 Even with a small $100 /month additional repayment, this will make a very large difference on the total cost of your mortgage.

 Can I make extra repayments to my offset account?

 Yes, making additional repayments to a 100% offset account will have the same effect as if you had made the extra repayments to your loan account.

 If you are disciplined with your money then it is better to make those extra payments to your offset account.
 This will enable you to access the funds in the future with greater ease.
 Of course if you access the funds you have paid into your offset account then you will lose the benefit from making your additional repayments.

-To find out more about how an offset account works or to calculate your average offset balance please see our 100% offset account page.
+To find out more about how an offset account works or to calculate your average offset balance please see our offset account calculator page.

 More mortgage calculators